 Employees of the Town are expected to conduct themselves in a way that reflects positively on the Town and encourages public confidence in the Town.
 This policy extends to private conduct, to the extent provided for by law.
-Please see the Conflicts of Interests Policy for additional information.
-Nothing in this Policy limits the requirements of M.G.L. c.268A or the Town's other policy regarding employee conduct, rather, this policy is meant to supplement accompanying Town policies.
+Please see the Conflict of Interest Policy for additional information.
+Nothing in this policy limits the requirements of M.G.L. c.268A or the Town's other policies regarding employee conduct, rather, this policy is meant to supplement accompanying Town policies.